bailessm/instanceScheduler/README.md

   ]
 }
 ```
 With the default cron statement for the instanceScheduler lambda funtion, it will poll every hour on the hour Monday Thru Friday to see if you have any tasks to perform at that time.
 If it does, it will publish a message to the appropriate SNS topic to start or stop the instances with the included tags.

+# Deployment
+## MacOS

 Since this is SNS you can also send an email when these start and stop messages are sent.
 Modify the variable on line 4 of deploy.sh with your email address to email that.

 ~~~~
 adminEmail='123@usa.com'
 ~~~~

-# Deployment
 In the folder that you want to download the instanceScheduler folder and files to run the following command.

 ~~~~
 git clone https://github.com/bailessm/instanceSchduler.git
 cd instanceScheduler